 The dog will let you know when it is ready.

 Instruct the folks who will be meeting t dog to let the dog set the tone.

 Do not kiss, hug, or pick the dog up.

 Just spend time with it in a very calm and relaxed manner.
-Just sitting there and sharing a few high nutrition and tasty treats is a great way to make the introduction easier on the dog.
+Just sitting there and sharing a few high nutrition and tasty treats are a great way to make the introduction easier on the dog.

-If you have other pets, at some point they will have to be introduced.
+If you have other pets, at some point, they will have to be introduced.

 A calm and assertive manner is critical.
-If you are stressed out over it, they will pick up on that and the overall stress of the situation will increase.
+If you are stressed out over it, they will pick up on that, and the overall stress of the situation will increase.

 As mentioned before, Cesar Millan routinely opens the gate and allows a new dog into the midst of his pack.
 No fear, no stress, and it just works.

 I’d recommend having a small air horn in your pocket as they are amazing at breaking up scuffles.
 Be ready to use it but don’t use it too soon.

 The dogs will sniff and circle and establish the pecking order.
 That’s natural, and you have to let them do it.